Khachkar or Siroun Cross

 The intersection of the bars signifies the four corners of the world meeting at life's centre.
 This is a concept that has been carried forward from earlier syncretistic pagan art forms.

-Whether the Khachkar is used by the Armenian Apostolic Church, the Armenian Catholic Church or the Armenian Evangelical Church, the cross almost invariably features the double-tipped arms, making eight points.
+Whether this cross style is used by the Armenian Apostolic Church, the Armenian Catholic Church or the Armenian Evangelical Church, the cross almost invariably features the double-tipped arms, making eight points.
 These eight points, as with the St. John's Cross, represent the eight beatitudes.